SamadritaBhattacharya/QR_Generator/README.md

 # QR_Generator

 Created a simple QR code generator using javascript.
 It generates the qr-image in .png format for the given url provided by the user as input and also stores the inputs in a text file.
-A unique QR will be generated.
+A unique QR will be generated on the given url.

 1. Uses the inquirer npm package to get user input.